-More and more companies are promoting their products or packaging as “biodegradable” or “compostable”.
+More and more companies have started promoting their products or packaging as “biodegradable” or “compostable”.

-That sounds good to us as consumers – somehow more environmentally friendly, right?
+That sounds great to us as consumers – somehow more environmentally friendly, right?

-You might be tempted to pay an upcharge for products that use one of these terms to claim that they are better for the environment.
+You might even be tempted to pay a bit more for products that use one of these terms to claim that they are better for the environment.

 However, those two terms are not synonyms and it is important to know the difference.